PDE-READ: Human-readable Partial Differential Equation Discovery using Deep Learning

 \section{Results}

 We implement the approach detailed in section \ref{sec:Methodology} as an open-source Python library.
-We call our implementation {\it PDE Robust Extraction Algorithm for Data}, or {\it PDE-READ} for short.
-Our entire library is available at \url{https://github.com/punkduckable/PDE-Extraction}, along with with auxiliary Matlab scripts that we use to generate our data sets.
+We call our implementation {\it PDE Robust Extraction Algorithm for Data}, or {\it \texttt{PDE-READ}} for short. \texttt{PDE-READ} uses PyTorch and its autodiff capabilities (to evaluate the derivatives of $U$) \cite{paszke2017automatic}.
+At the time of writing, no Neural Network framework has native support for rational activation functions; thus, we implement them explicitly in PyTorch.
+Our entire library is available at \url{https://github.com/punkduckable/PDE-READ}.

 $~$